Raofin/TopicTalks/README.md

 </details>

 #### 3. Database Migration
-  The project is configured to automatically apply migrations to the [default localhost server](src/TopicTalks.Api/appsettings.Development.json#L4) on the **first run**.
-However, you can also apply migrations manually using the following commands:
+  The project is configured to automatically apply migrations with some seed data on its **first run**.
+To create a database with more data, including the beautiful [user portraits](assets/portraits) and question covers, execute the [TopicTalks.sql](src/TopicTalks.Infrastructure/Persistence/DatabaseScripts/TopicTalks.sql) script.
+You can manually apply migrations using the following commands:
   * For Package Manager 👇
       ```powershell
       Update-Database -Context AppDbContext -Project TopicTalks.Infrastructure -StartupProject TopicTalks.Api